 On 1 March 2017 the consolidated entered into the Trepang Convertible Loan Deed, to conditionally secure an additional \$15,000,000 in funding to assist in completing the acquisition of 100% of the Dartbrook Joint Venture.
 The issuance of the note was one of a number of resolutions approved by shareholders of the consolidated company at a general meeting held 13 April 2017, with approval also being provided for the conversion price of \$0.0138 per ordinary share.
 Interest is payable at a rate of 10.0% per annum based on the face value.
 The notes are convertible into ordinary shares of the parent entity, at any time at the option of the holder, or repayable on 1 February 2018, with an ability for the financier to request (and for the company to accept such request) to extend the maturity date by two further periods of 1 year (with the last possible maturity date being 1 February 2020).
+The maturity date for the notes was extended by agreement to 1 February 2019.
+A further 1 year extended can be granted under the existing terms of the notes.
 The number of ordinary shares to be issued is calculated as the conversion amount divided by the market price per share at the date of the issue of the convertible securities (\$0.0138), but subject to adjustments for reconstructions of equity.
-Total accrued interest relating to the notes as at balance date is \$148,148.

-b) On 29 May 2017, the consolidated entity announced it has agreed terms with Anglo American Metallurgical Coal Assets Pty Ltd for the provision of a loan for \$7,700,000, secured against certain assets of the consolidated entity for a term of three years with at a 10% interest rate.
+- b) On 26 March 2018 Trepang Services Pty Ltd provided \$5,000,000 by way of a secured, interest bearing, loan to the consolidated entity.
+The loan has a three-year term and an interest rate of 10% per annum when drawn.
+The loan was fully drawn by the consolidated entity. - c) On 29 May 2017, the consolidated entity announced it has agreed terms with Anglo American Metallurgical Coal Assets Pty Ltd for the provision of a loan for \$7,700,000, secured against certain assets of the consolidated entity for a term of three years with at a 10% interest rate.
 The loan was conditional upon, amongst other things, approval from shareholders of the consolidated entity at a general meeting relating to financial assistance provisions.
 The loan was deemed to be a current liability at balance date, prior to the shareholder vote, given the default provisions in the loan agreement that may have been triggered if approval was not received.
 Approval from shareholders was received at a general meeting held 11 August 2017.
-Total accrued interest relating to the loan as at balance date is \$67,541.
+Total accrued interest relating to the loan as at balance date is \$880,902.